aimms/documentation/webui/widget-options.rst

     * a procedure with two arguments, both with the same domain as the identifer :token:`X`.
 The first argument should be a numeric parameter, and will hold a 1 for each tuple that was changed.
 The second argument should have the same type as the :token:`X` and will hold the old value for such a tuple, the changed value can be obtained via :token:`X`.

   The latter form can be used, for instance, to detect which tasks in a Gantt chart has moved, or to act upon a block edit in a table.
+* :token:`X_text` to hold additional text to be shown within the graphical element associated with a data tuple.
+This option is currently only supported by the Gantt chart.

 Filters
 -------